huggingface/transformers/docs/source/en/perf_train_cpu.md

 # Efficient Training on CPU

-This guide focuses on training large models efficiently on CPUs.
+This guide focuses on training large models efficiently on CPU.

 ## Mixed precision with IPEX
 Mixed precision is the use of both single and half-precision data types in a model to accelerate training or inference while still preserving much of the single-precison accuracy.
 Modern CPUs such as 3rd Gen